tomcatmanager/tomcatmanager/docs/api/migrating3.rst

   :exc:`.TomcatNotConnected` will be raised.
 In tomcatmanager 2.x, you will either connect successfully if you had set :attr:`.TomcatManager.url` properly, or you would get some sort of HTTP error.
+- since we were already making a breaking change to :meth:`.TomcatManager.connect()`, I decided to make another: the ``timeout`` parameter used to be positional, now it is keyword only.
+If you were passing it as positional, your calls to :meth:`.TomcatManager.connect()` will now break, and you'll have to fix them.
+If you were specifying the timeout by setting the :attr:`.TomcatManager.timeout` attribute, that continues to work as before.

 If you are assigning values to :attr:`.TomcatManager.user` or :attr:`.TomcatManager.url`, I've got bad news, your code will break badly.
 The good